Table of Contents

 What Are The Types Of Laboratories?

-This article will talk about why these different types of laboratories matter, how much they cost, and if they are necessary.
-But first, let us discuss what makes up each one!
+This article outlines why these different types of laboratories are important, and whether they are necessary.

 An immunoassay is one of the most common types of laboratories you will find in any health field.
 This type of test looks for antibodies or proteins in your blood that indicate an infection or disease process.